HesitantlyHuman/hatecomp/README.md

 `hatecomp` provides some basic training tools to integrate into the [huggingface](https://github.com/huggingface) :hugs: Trainer API.
 A full example of how to train a model using the hatecomp datasets can be found in `train.py`

 ### Results
 Here is a list of results acheived on various datasets with Huggingface models, along with the SOTA performance (as best I could find).
 Since it is not always possible to find SOTA scores for obscure datsets measured with a particular metric, the hatecomp score is selected to match whatever SOTA could be found.
 (The links are locations where the SOTA reference was found.
-If you are looking for citations, please refer to teh `About.md` for each dataset)
+If you are looking for citations, please refer to the `About.md` for each dataset)

 | Dataset | Metric | SOTA | hatecomp/huggingface |
 | -- | -- | -- | -- |